 In contrast, we formulate the privacy-preserving visual recognition in a unique adversarial training framework.
-The framework explicitly optimizes the trade-off between target task performance and associated privacy budgets, by learning active degradations to transform the video inputs.
+The framework explicitly optimizes the trade-off between target task performance and associated privacy budgets by learning active degradations to transform the video inputs.
 We investigate a novel way to model privacy budget in a task-driven context.
-Different from the standard adversarial training where two individual models compete, the privacy budget in our framework cannot be simply defined with one single model, as the ideal protection of privacy has to be universal and model-agnostic, i.e., obstructing every possible model from predicting privacy information.
+Unlike the standard adversarial training where two individual models compete, our framework's privacy budget cannot be simply defined with one single model.
+The ideal protection of privacy has to be universal and model-agnostic, i.e., obstructing every possible model from predicting privacy information.
 To resolve the so-called \textbf{``$\forall$ challenge''}, we propose two strategies, i.e., restarting and ensembling budget model(s), to enhance the generalization capability of the learned degradation to defend against unseen models.
 Novel training strategies and evaluation protocols have been proposed accordingly.
-Two experiments on privacy-preserving action recognition, with privacy budgets defined in different ways, manifest the effectiveness of the proposed framework.
-With many problems left open and large improvement room existing, we hope this pilot study to attract more interests from the community.
+Two experiments on privacy-preserving action recognition, with privacy budgets defined in different ways, manifest the proposed framework's effectiveness.
+With many problems left open and a considerable improvement room existing, we hope this pilot study will attract more community interests.